Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 SIM card at the airport

 All three Korean carriers (SK Telecom, KT, and LG U+) have booths in the arrival halls of both Terminal 1 and Terminal 2.
 Bring your passport.
-Booths open from early morning.
-SK Telecom operates a 24-hour roaming desk: Terminal 1 near Gate 13, Terminal 2 near Gate 2 (hours 06:00 to 22:00).
+Booth hours are roughly 06:00 to 22:00.
+SK Telecom's roaming desks sit at Terminal 1 near Gate 13 and Terminal 2 near Gate 2.
+Confirm current hours with the carrier before you rely on a late-night arrival.

 If carrier booths are closed or you want a cheaper option, CU, GS25, and 7-Eleven convenience stores sell prepaid SIM cards usable immediately with a passport.